Need some black and white inspiration to make your portfolio stand out from the crowd? This article is for you!

 4. Cristina Otero

-Cristina Otero is a Spanish fine-art photographer who started creating dreamy self-portraits at the very young age of 13.
+Cristina Otero is a Spanish master in fine art photography, who started creating dreamy self-portraits at the very young age of 13.

 Most of her work is in color but her expressive, black and white portraits are stunning.
 If you want to see her portfolio, check out her official website here.